-Michigan State University has a long history of international engagement and has led the nation in study abroad participation among public universities for the last six years.
-MSU’s Office for Education Abroad administers over 275 programs taking place in more than 60 countries around the world.
-Each year, close to 3,000 students are transformed by their educational experiences outside of the United States and can be found in classrooms, research labs, field stations, and internships sites throughout the world.
+MSU’s Office for Education Abroad administers programs in more than 60 countries around the world.
+Each year students are transformed by their educational experiences outside of the United States and can be found in classrooms, research labs, field stations, and internships sites throughout the world.

-The Department of Animal Science offers four study abroad programs to introduce students to a variety of cultures and diverse agricultural systems while helping students fulfill their experiential learning requirements.
+The Department of Animal Science offers education abroad programs to introduce students to a variety of cultures and diverse agricultural systems while helping students fulfill their experiential learning requirements.

-The College of Agriculture and Natural Resources also provides information about study abroad opportunities and resources.
+The College of Agriculture and Natural Resources also provides information about education abroad opportunities and resources.

 For more information and application deadlines, visit OEA’s website or visit their office located in room 109 International Center.

 The differences between the U.S. horse industry and those of Ireland and Northern Ireland will be explored.
 Students will interact with equine professionals both in the industry and in academic and government institutions.